Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-uUr24sBhqmI.md

 ### Transcript

-> all right when can i buy my official fix-it mug replica we talked about this a little earlier in the stream um it's pretty close to production basically so we don't have a date for when they're going to be available but we're working on them stay tuned
+> all right when can i buy my official fix-it mug replica we talked about this a little earlier in the stream, it's pretty close to production basically so we don't have a date for when they're going to be available but we're working on them stay tuned